Energy in Azerbaijan: History

-In 1846, Azerbaijan became the site of the world's first industrially drilled oil well.
+In 1847, Azerbaijan became the site of the world's first industrially drilled oil well.
 By 1899, Azerbaijan produced half of the volume of the world's oil.

 The Araz hydroelectric power station with a total capacity of 22 MW was constructed in 1970, Tartar hydroelectric power station with a total capacity of 50 MW in 1976 and Shamkir hydroelectric power station with a total capacity of 380 MW in 1982.

 At that time, along with the construction of power stations, electrical networks were systematically developed and the country's sustainable energy system was created.
-In those years, "Ali Bayramli" Thermal power station with 330 kV – “Aghdam – Ganja – Aghstafa”, “Ali Bayramli – Yashma – Derbent”, 5th Mingachevir, 500kV 1st and 2nd Absheron, “Mukhranis – Vali” and other power lines, "Yashma", "Ganja", "Agstafa" with 330/110/10 kV, Imishli with 330/110/10 kV, Absheron with 500/330/220 kV, "Hovsan", "Nizami", "Mushfig", "Sangachal", "Masalli", "Agsu" and "Babek" with 220/110/10 electrical substations have been put into operation.
+In those years, "Ali Bayramli" thermal power station with 330 kV – Aghdam – Ganja – Aghstafa, Ali Bayramli – Yashma – Derbent, 5th Mingachevir, 500kV 1st and 2nd Absheron, Mukhranis – Vali and other power lines, Yashma, Ganja, Agstafa with 330/110/10 kV, Imishli with 330/110/10 kV, Absheron with 500/330/220 kV, Hovsan, Nizami, Mushfig, Sangachal, Masalli, Agsu, and Babek with 220/110/10 electrical substations have been put into operation.

-$53 million loan was granted to Azerbaijan by the European Bank for Reconstruction and Development for the construction of the Yenikend hydroelectric power station in December 1995, and constructed a Yenikend HPP with a total capacity of 150 MW.
+A $53 million loan was granted to Azerbaijan by the European Bank for Reconstruction and Development for the construction of the Yenikend hydroelectric power station in December 1995, and the Yenikend HPP was built with a total capacity of 150 MW.

-The reconstruction of the Mingachevir hydroelectric power station, 330 kV Aghjabadi, 110 kV Barda substantions and the 330kV Azerbaijan Thermal Power Station - 330 kV “Agjabadi-Imishli” transmission lines were implemented at the expense of the European Bank for Reconstruction and Development and the Islamic Development Bank.
+The reconstruction of the Mingachevir hydroelectric power station, 330 kV Aghjabadi, 110 kV Barda substations and the 330kV Azerbaijan Thermal Power Station – 330 kV Agjabadi-Imishli transmission lines were implemented at the expense of the European Bank for Reconstruction and Development and the Islamic Development Bank.

-Two gas-turbine units with a capacity of 53.5 MW each at Baku thermal power station at the expense of German bank - Bayerische Landesbank Girozentrale, and a 400MW steam gas plant at the “Shimal” power plant at the expense of the Japanese International Cooperation Bank's loan were commissioned in 2002.
+Two gas-turbine units with a capacity of 53.5 MW each at Baku thermal power station, funded by the German bank – Bayerische Landesbank Girozentrale, and a 400MW steam gas plant at the Shimal power plant at the expense of the Japanese International Cooperation Bank's loan were commissioned in 2002.

-On February 14, 2005, the head of state approved the State Program on “Development of the Fuel and Energy Complex (2005-2015) in the Republic of Azerbaijan”.
+On February 14, 2005, the head of state approved the State Program on Development of the Fuel and Energy Complex (2005–2015) in the Republic of Azerbaijan.

-The electricity demand of the economy of the country has been completely paid by 12 thermal power stations such as Azerbaijan TPP, Shirvan TPP, Shimal TPP, Baku TPP, Nakhchivan TPP, Astara, Khachmaz, Sheki, Nakhchivan, Baku, Quba, Sangachal power stations, and 6 water power stations such as Mingechevir, Shamkir, Yenikend, Varvara, Araz, Vaykhir HPP.
-Their total capacity was about 5900 megawatts.
+The electricity demand of the economy of the country has been completely provided by 12 thermal power stations such as Azerbaijan TPP, Shirvan TPP, Shimal TPP, Baku TPP, Nakhchivan TPP, Astara, Khachmaz, Sheki, Nakhchivan, Baku, Quba, Sangachal power stations, and 6 water power stations such as Mingechevir, Shamkir, Yenikend, Varvara, Araz, and Vaykhir HPP.
+Their total capacity was about 5,900 megawatts.
 90 percent of electricity production in Azerbaijan accounts for TPPs, and 10 percent for hydroelectric power stations.